MicrosoftDocs/architecture-center/docs/checklist/resiliency.md

 **Ensure that any third-party service you consume provides an SLA.** If your application depends on a third-party service, but the third party provides no guarantee of availability in the form of an SLA, your application's availability also cannot be guaranteed.
 Your SLA is only as good as the least available component of your application.

 **Implement resiliency patterns for remote operations where appropriate.** If your application depends on communication between remote services, follow [design patterns](../patterns/category/resiliency.md) for dealing with transient failures, such as [Retry Pattern][retry-pattern], and [Circuit Breaker Pattern][circuit-breaker].

 **Implement asynchronous operations whenever possible.** Synchronous operations can monopolize resources and block other operations while the caller waits for the process to complete.
 Design each part of your application to allow for asynchronous operations whenever possible.
 For more information on how to implement asynchronous programming in C#, see [Asynchronous Programming with async and await][asynchronous-c-sharp].

 ## Data management

 **Understand the replication methods for your application's data sources.** Your application data will be stored in different data sources and have different availability requirements.
 Evaluate the replication methods for each type of data storage in Azure, including [Azure Storage Replication](/azure/storage/storage-redundancy/) and [SQL Database Active Geo-Replication](/azure/sql-database/sql-database-geo-replication-overview/) to ensure that your application's data requirements are satisfied.
+When you replicate Azure VMs using ASR, all the VM disks are continuously replicated to the DR target region asynchronously.
+The recovery points are created every few minutes.
+This gives you Recovery Point Objective (RPO) in the order of minutes.
+For more details, see [Replicate Azure VMs using ASR](site-recovery).

 **Ensure that no single user account has access to both production and backup data.** Your data backups are compromised if one single user account has permission to write to both production and backup sources.
 A malicious user could purposely delete all your data, while a regular user could accidentally delete it.
 Design your application to limit the permissions of each user account so that only the users that require write access have write access and it's only to either production or backup, but not both.